 I consider the site a “guide” rather than critiques, as I want to point visitors to places where I think they’d enjoy visiting.
 When I write up a restaurant it’s because I think it’s a place of interest to readers, whether you live here or not.
 Dining out anywhere can be a variable experience, depending on the guests, the staff, and other factors, and even the most reliable restaurant can have an off-night, so readers may have a different experience than I do.

-The blog reflects snippets of my life in Paris and elsewhere, and while I do keep the my Paris Restaurant page up-to-date, individual blog posts go back many years (5+).
+The blog reflects snippets of my life in Paris and elsewhere, and while I do keep my Paris Restaurant page up-to-date, individual blog posts go back many years (5+).
 During that time, restaurants can change.

 Generally speaking, I look for the positive in restaurants when I dine out and don’t go out looking for flaws or for something to criticize.
 While I try to write about restaurants I think are very good and will be enjoyed by readers, that’s not always going to be the case for every restaurant, and reader’s experiences will vary.

 My time does not permit me to go back and update the nearly one thousand blog entries on the site, but each entry is dated so you can read when the restaurant was written up.
 In addition, readers are welcome to leave constructive comments regarding their experiences at a restaurant, good or bad, to share with others.
 So you may wish to scan them to get other opinions.
-(In some cases, comments have been turned off to prevent spammers.)
+(In some cases, unfortunately, comments have been turned off due to spammers.)

 I provide phone numbers for the establishments listed.
 Most places in Paris require reservations, and they’re a good idea even in smaller places.
 (You’ll get treated much better if they know you’re coming rather than if you just show up unannounced.)
 Unlike restaurants in America, and elsewhere, reservations can often be made a few days, or the same day, except in places that are very popular.